mimblewimble/grin/doc/merkle.md

 treat Merkle sum trees as the default option, and address the sums here.

 A design goal of Grin is that all structures be as easy to implement and as simple as possible.
-MimbleWimble introduces a lot of new cryptography so it should be made as easy to understand as possible.
+Mimblewimble introduces a lot of new cryptography so it should be made as easy to understand as possible.
 Its validation rules are simple to specify (no scripts) and Grin is written in a language with very explicit semantics, so simplicity is also good to achieve well-understood